thinkful-ei-emu/whitney-bookmarks-app/README.md

 # BookSmarts

-BookSmarts is an app that allows you to create, store, rate, and link your favorite bookmarks.
+BookSmarts is an app that allows you to create, store, rate, and visit links to your favorite bookmarks.

 Whitney Wallace's submission for Thinkful Engineering Immersion Bookmarks App Project.